 CISOs, CROs, information security, cybersecurity and risk managers, and others (e.g. IT auditors, pentesters, business continuity specialists) with a professional interest in both information security and metrics.

 Users of ISO27k

-, NIST SP800, COBIT, BMIS and other information security and risk standards, methods and approaches that rely on measurements for feedback and proportional control;
+, NIST SP800, COBIT, BMIS and other information security and risk standards, methods and approaches that utilize measurements for feedback and proportional control.

 Other academics, researchers and students who are willing to climb down from the ivory tower to help those of us toiling in the trenches.
 Our focus is applied measurement science rather than pure mathematics and statistics for their own sake, but we are sure there are things you could teach us, and vice versa.

 To join up for free, click here, login to Linkedin